Return of Federal Title IV Funds: Mandated by Law

 What is a Consortium Agreement?

-A Consortium Agreement allows a student who is receiving financial aid to benefit from federal and state funds while pursuing a degree, diploma, professional certificate or eligible certificate program at one of the Community Colleges of New Hampshire or NHTI.
+A Consortium Agreement allows a student who is receiving financial aid to benefit from federal and state funds while pursuing a degree, professional certificate or eligible certificate program at one of the Community Colleges of New Hampshire or NHTI.
 A consortium agreement is a formal contract between the college you are attending and the home college.
 The college the student is enrolled in is considered the Home College.
 A student who wishes to take a course at a college other than the home college is required to complete a Consortium Agreement with the Home College.
 Courses taken must be transferable to the student's program.
 Various financial aid forms and scholarship information are available on your specific college web site.
 Please contact the Financial Aid Office at your Home College for more information.

 Satisfactory Academic Progress Policy